tangowithcode/tango_with_django_2/manuscript/chapter6-models-templates-views.md

 I> ### Note on Conditional Template Tags
 I> The Django template conditional tag -- represented with `{% if condition %}` -- is a really neat way of determining the existence of an object within the template's context.
 Make sure you check the existence of an object to avoid errors when rendering your templates, especially if your associated view's logic doesn't populate the context dictionary in all possible scenarios.
 I>
 I> Placing conditional checks in your templates -- like `{% if category %}` in the example above -- also makes sense semantically.
-The outcome of the conditional check directly affects the way in which the rendered page is presented to the user.
+The outcome of the conditional check directly affects how the rendered page is presented to the user.
 Remember, presentational aspects of your Django apps should be encapsulated within templates.

 ### Parameterised URL Mapping
-Now let's have a look at how we actually pass the value of the `category_name_url` parameter to the `show_category()` function.
+Now let's have a look at how we pass the value of the `category_name_url` parameter to the `show_category()` function.
 To do so, we need to modify Rango's `urls.py` file and update the `urlpatterns` tuple as follows.

 {lang="python",linenos=off}
 	urlpatterns = [